manuka/structured-elements/README.md

 }

 /*
-  This allows TypeScript to spot when your models don't match your types.
+  This allows TypeScript to spot when models don't match their types.
-  You can use it as shown here and don't need to maintain it.
+  We can use it as shown here and don't need to maintain it.
 */
 export type Model<ModelId extends keyof Registry> = StructuredElements.Functions.BuildModelExpectation<Registry, ModelId>

 /*
-  This is the API object that allows your application to use Structured Elements.
+  This is the API object that allows the application to use Structured Elements.
-  You can call it whatever you like.
+  We can call it whatever we like.
 Modelling is just an example.

-  The debugEnabled function lets you tell the package whether or not to log to the console.
+  The debugEnabled function lets us tell the package whether or not to log to the console.
   It accepts a function with no arguments that returns a boolean.

-  The optional logDebugMessage function lets you change how debug messages will be logged.
+  The optional logDebugMessage function lets us change how debug messages will be logged.
   It accepts a function with the same signature as console.log, which is the default value.

-  The models function returns a collection of all of your models as runtime data.
+  The models function returns a collection of all of our models as runtime data.
-  This allows Structured Elements to validate your data against them.
+  This allows Structured Elements to validate data against them.

-    Key: A unique ModelId that matches the one in your Registry type.
+    Key: A unique ModelId that matches the one in the Registry type.
-    Value: The Model definition that will be used to validate your runtime data.
+    Value: The Model definition that will be used to validate runtime data.

-  You must list a model for every type in your application's Registry.
+  We must list a model for every type in the application's Registry.
   Person and Thing are just examples.
 */
 export const Modelling = StructuredElements.setup<Registry>({